 Term Faculty Opportunities

-Please visit the “Current Openings” tab to find out more about positions currently available.
+Applications for Sessional Lecturers and Adjunct (Teaching) Professors for the upcoming academic year have closed, though opportunities may arrive through the year.
+Please visit the “Current Openings” tab below to find out more about positions currently available.

 Complete the following steps to submit your application to UBC Mechanical Engineering for contract teaching positions: